 The editor of CAL will:

-1. Assume final authority for content of each issue, except for the division news section.
+1) Assume final authority for content of each issue.

-5. Serve as an ex-officio member of the Editorial Advisory Committee and carry out all remaining duties spelled out in the formal, written position description for the editor.
+5) Serve as an ex-officio member of the CAL Editorial Advisory Committee and carry out all remaining duties spelled out in the formal, written description of the editor position.

-2. Serve as business manager and in that capacity will:
+2) Serve as Managing Editor and in that capacity will:

-2) Act as ALSC liaison with CAL Editor and ALA Production Services Department
+a) Act as ALSC liaison with CAL Editor, ALA Production Services Department, and online hosting vendor.

-4) Contract with an advertising manager to represent and sell display advertising for CAL.
+b) Contract with an advertising sales manager to represent and sell display advertising for CAL.

 C. ALA Production Services (ALA/PS)

-ALA/PS, in conjunction with the executive director, will:
+ALA/PS, in conjunction with the ALSC executive director and Program Officer, Communications, will: